swimlane/coconspirators/README.md

 # coconspirators
 coconspirators is a microservice framework for RabbitMQ written in TypeScript.
-Under the hood it uses [qmqp.node](https://github.com/squaremo/amqp.node), the battle-tested AMQP client, under the hood to communicate with RabbitMQ and has best-practices baked in.
+Under the hood it uses [qmqp.node](https://github.com/squaremo/amqp.node), the battle-tested AMQP client, to communicate with RabbitMQ and has best-practices baked in.
 Features include:

 - Simple API for subscribing, publishing and replying